parentingteensandtweens.com

 But once you’ve decided your tween or teen is ready for a cell phone, there are some important steps you can take to make sure they use it safely and responsibly.
 These include establishing cell phone rules for your teen and setting up a family cell phone agreement.

-If you aren’t sure where to get started, here are some resources to help make this a simple and (fairly) painless process.
+If you aren’t sure where to start, here are some resources to help make this a simple and (fairly) painless process.

-Giving your tween or teen is a privilege, it’s not something they are entitled to.
-Although, many teens today would disagree.
+Although many teens and tweens would disagree, giving your tween or teen is a privilege, it’s not something they are entitled to.

-With any privilege should come some clear expectations of what kind of behaviors are required for keeping that privilege.
-This helps establish boundaries and all kids need and actually appreciate boundaries.
-When they know what they should or shouldn’t be doing and what the consequences are when rules aren’t followed that makes life more predictable for them.
+With any privilege should come some clear expectations of what kind of behaviors are required to keep that privilege.
+This helps establish boundaries, and although they will never admit it, kids actually appreciate boundaries.

 1. You own the phone, so you have a right to determine how it is used.

 This includes both times that the cell phone can and can’t be in use as well as data usage.
-Many families discover soon after adding a teen or tween to their cell phone plan that suddenly their getting notices about data running out half way through the month.
-This can get expensive and your kids need to know how to monitor their use as well as how to connect to wifi when they are at school or other locations that offer it in order to minimize their plan usage.
+Many families discover soon after adding a teen or tween to their cell phone plan that suddenly they’re getting notices about data running out halfway through the month.
+This can get expensive, and your kids need to know how to monitor their use as well as how to connect to wifi when they are at school or other locations that offer it in order to minimize their plan usage.

 3. Downloading

-Come to agreement ahead of time about what they are and aren’t allowed to download on their cell phone.
+Come to an agreement ahead of time about what they are and aren’t allowed to download on their cell phone.
 There are some really bad apps for kids out there that you don’t want on their phones.
 You may want to set up restrictions at first so they can’t download without your approval.
-Also, if they have gaming apps and such on their phones, be sure your clear about in-app purchases.
+Also, if they have gaming apps on their phones, be sure you are clear about in-app purchases.

 4. Privacy